-Selling a House in Pennsylvania When There is No Will
+Selling a House in Pittsburgh PA When There is No Will

 When a person dies without a will, they are said to have died intestate.
 This means that their property, including their house, will be distributed according to the state’s intestacy laws.
 These laws determine who inherits the property based on the person’s family relationships.
 If you are the heir or the administrator of the estate, you may want to sell the house for various reasons, such as paying off debts, taxes, or expenses, or simply because you do not want to keep it.
 Here are some steps you need to follow: